Firefox: 2010s

 In June 2013, Tom's Hardware again performance tested Firefox 22, Chrome 27, Opera 12, and Internet Explorer 10.
 They found that Firefox slightly edged out the other browsers in their "performance" index, which examined wait times, JavaScript execution speed, HTML5/CSS3 rendering, and hardware acceleration performance.
 Firefox also scored the highest on the "non-performance" index, which measured memory efficiency, reliability, security, and standards conformance, finishing ahead of Chrome, the runner-up.
 Tom's Hardware concluded by declaring Firefox the "sound" winner of the performance benchmarks.

 In January 2014, a benchmark testing the memory usage of Firefox 29, Google Chrome 34, and Internet Explorer 11 indicated that Firefox used the least memory when a substantial number of tabs were open.

-In benchmark testing in early 2015 on a "high-end" Windows machine, comparing Microsoft Edge, Internet Explorer, Firefox, Chrome, and Opera, Firefox achieved the highest score on three of the seven tests.
+In benchmark testing in early 2015 on a "high-end" Windows machine, comparing Microsoft Edge [Legacy], Internet Explorer, Firefox, Chrome, and Opera, Firefox achieved the highest score on three of the seven tests.
 Four different JavaScript performance tests gave conflicting results.
-Firefox surpassed all other browsers on the Peacekeeper benchmark but was behind the Microsoft products when tested with SunSpider.
-Measured with Mozilla's Kraken, it came second place to Chrome, while on Google's Octane challenge it took third behind Chrome and Opera.
+Firefox surpassed all other browsers on the Peacekeeper benchmark, but was behind the Microsoft products when tested with SunSpider.
+Measured with Mozilla's Kraken, it came second place to Chrome, while on Google's Octane challenge, it took third behind Chrome and Opera.
 Firefox took the lead with WebXPRT, which runs several typical HTML5 and JavaScript tasks.
 Firefox, Chrome, and Opera all achieved the highest possible score on the Oort Online test, measuring WebGL rendering speed (WebGL 2 is now current).
 In terms of HTML5 compatibility testing, Firefox was ranked in the middle of the group.

 A similar set of benchmark tests in 2016 showed Firefox's JavaScript performance on Kraken and the newer Jetstream tests trailing slightly behind all other tested browsers except Internet Explorer (IE), which performed relatively poorly.
-On Octane, Firefox came ahead of IE and Safari, but again slightly behind the rest, including Vivaldi and Microsoft Edge.
-Edge took overall first place on the Jetstream and Octane benchmarks.
+On Octane, Firefox came ahead of IE and Safari, but again slightly behind the rest, including Vivaldi and Microsoft Edge [Legacy].
+Edge [Legacy] took overall first place on the Jetstream and Octane benchmarks.

+2020s

+In 2023, Microsoft published that it corrected a mistake in MS Windows after 5 years that slowed down programs, especially Firefox.

+As of September 2025, Firefox's market share is 4.45%.